What Is Relational Trauma — And Why So Many Women Don't Know They Have It

 The experiences don't feel "bad enough."
 This is the one I hear most often.
 Women come in and preface their story with something like — I know it wasn't that bad.
 My parents did their best.
 Other people had it so much worse.
 And that minimization, that immediate move to qualify and contextualize and make space for everyone else's experience before their own — is itself one of the clearest signs of relational trauma I know.

 Trauma isn't defined by how dramatic the event was.
-It's defined by its impact on your nervous system and your sense of self.
+It's defined by its impact on your implicit memory and your sense of self.
 What matters isn't whether someone would have filmed it and called it abuse.
-What matters is what your system learned from it and how that learning is still running your life today.
+What matters is what the predictive part of your brain learned from it and how that learning is still running your life today.

 There was no single event to point to.
 When trauma comes from a pattern rather than an incident, it's much harder to identify.
 You can't point to the day everything changed.
 There was no rupture, no before and after.
 There was just — life.
 Your family.
 The way things were.
 And because it was ordinary and ongoing rather than acute, it's easy to assume it wasn't really trauma at all.
 Just childhood.
 Just personality.
 Just the way you are.